 We have a specialist music room which contains a suite of iMac computers and keyboards.
 In addition, the department has three practice rooms.
-The music department is very well stocked with a grand piano, thirty guitars, thirty ukuleles, three upright pianos, a modest stock of orchestral instruments, classroom percussion, and excellent instruments and resources for aspiring Rock and Pop musicians.
+The music department is very well stocked with two electric pianos, guitars, ukuleles, a modest stock of orchestral instruments, classroom percussion, and excellent instruments and resources for aspiring musicians.

 Year 7 and 8 students each receive two sixty minute lessons per fortnight.
 Students learn to play and perform confidently in a range of solo and ensemble contexts, using their voice and instruments.
-They are given opportunities to improvise and compose; and extend and develop musical ideas by drawing on a range of musical structures, styles, genres and traditions.
+They are given opportunities to compose, using software such as band lab and garage band and extend and develop musical ideas, by drawing on a range of musical structures, styles, genres and traditions.
 Students develop their understanding of traditional music notation appropriately and accurately in an engaging and user friendly manner.
 Students learn to listen, with increasing discrimination, to a wide range of music from great composers and musicians.
-Students are given the opportunity to continue with or take up instrumental or vocal lessons.
+Students are given the opportunity to continue with or take up instrumental lessons.
 Currently we offer instrumental and vocal lessons in:

-Flute, Clarinet, Saxophone, Electric Guitar, Drum-kit, Voice, Keyboard and Piano.
+Flute, Clarinet, Saxophone, Electric and Bass Guitar, Drum-kit, Keyboard and Piano.

 All instrumental and vocal lessons take place during the school day and timetabling priority is given to senior examination students.
-Fees for instrumental and vocal lessons are set by our local music hub the Hertfordshire Music Service, who provide the lessons.
+Fees for instrumental lessons are set by our local music hub the Hertfordshire Music Service, who provide the lessons.

 Music is a popular subject at GCSE.
 Our recent productions of "Matilda" and "Oliver!" were stunning and really showcased the incredible talent we have in the department!
+We are currently preparing for Grease, which will take place in December, and this will feature a live 7-piece student band!
 We even have our own music festival each Summer - M Festival, which is a fantastic platform for our students.
 We have a vast array of music extra-curricular groups, with something for everyone!
-Groups we currently run include choir, a pop and rock band, ukulele group and wind ensemble.
-There are many opportunities for students to perform in public aside from what has already been mentioned; prize giving, open evening, open mic nights, Christmas carol concerts, recital evenings and Friday lunchtime performances.
+Groups we currently run include choir, a pop and rock bands, and a wind/jazz ensemble.
+There are many opportunities for students to perform in public aside from what has already been mentioned such as prize giving, open evening, Christmas carol concerts, end of term reviews and World Theatre Day.